JirkaKlimes/jit-implementation/README.md

 )
 def prime_factors(n: int) -> List[int]:
     """Return the prime factors of n"""
-    pass

 # Now you can use prime_factors as if you had implemented it yourself!
 assert prime_factors(100) == [2, 2, 5, 5]
 assert prime_factors(69420) == [2, 2, 3, 5, 13, 89]
 ```

-### Features

--   **100% IDE Support**: Works flawlessly with all IDEs, even the ones that don't exist yet!
--   **Smaller Builds**: Your builds will be lighter than air, thanks to code that's not even there!
--   **Context-Aware**: Analyzes your existing codebase to understand custom types and project structure.
-It's like having a mind reader for your code!
--   **Test-Driven Development**: Supports test functions to ensure correct implementation.
-Because even AI needs a reality check sometimes.
--   **Caching Mechanism**: Stores generated implementations for reuse.
-It's like a squirrel, but for code!
--   **100% Reproducible**: With LLM sampling temperature set to 0, it's more consistent than your coffee order.
-"I'll have the usual," but for code!
--   **Dynamic Implementation**: Generates code on-the-fly based on function signatures and docstrings.
-It's like watching code grow in fast-forward!
--   **In-Place Rewriting**: Option to modify source files directly with implemented code.
-Watch your TODOs turn into DONEs automagically!

 ### How It Works

 1. You provide a function or class signature with a docstring.
-2. JIT Code analyzes your codebase, including any custom types or classes you've defined.
+2. JIT Implementation analyzes your codebase, including custom types and classes.
-3. This information is sent to an LLM along with the context of your project.
+3. This information is sent to an LLM along with your project context.
 4. The LLM generates an implementation, complete with a "Chain of Thought" explanation.
-5. JIT Code runs your tests (if provided) and repeats steps 3-4 if necessary.
+5. JIT Implementation runs your tests (if provided) and iterates if necessary.
-6. The implemented code is cached in `.jit_code` for future use, including metadata like:
+6. The generated code is cached in `.jit_impl` for future use, including metadata like version, timestamp, test results, original filename, implementation checksum, and chain of thought.
-    - Version number
-    - Generation timestamp
-    - Test results
-    - Original declaration filename
-    - Implementation checksum
-    - Chain of thought explanation

 ### Warning

-While JIT Code is an interesting experiment, please use responsibly.
-Remember that:
+While JIT Implementation is an interesting experiment, please use responsibly:

 -   Generated code may not always be optimal or secure.
--   It's important to review and understand any code before using it in production.
+-   Review and understand any code before using it in production.
--   Overreliance on automated code generation can hinder learning and problem-solving skills.
+-   Overreliance on automated generation can hinder learning and problem-solving skills.

 ## Disclaimer

 This project is primarily for educational and experimental purposes.
-While it can generate functional code, it should not be relied upon for critical or production systems without thorough review and testing.
+It should not be relied upon for critical or production systems without thorough review and testing.
 Also, if your AI-generated code becomes sentient, we're not responsible for the robot uprising.

 ## License

-MIT License - Because even joke projects need a license.
+MIT License - Because even experimental projects need a license.
 Feel free to use, modify, and distribute this code at your own risk.
 We're not responsible for any sentient AIs that may result from its use.

 ---

-Remember: JIT Code is here to assist and amuse, not to replace human developers.
+Remember: JIT Implementation is here to assist and amuse, not to replace human developers.
 Use it wisely, and don't forget to laugh along the way!

-_"The best code is the code you never had to write." - Anonymous JIT Code User_
+_"The best code is the code you never had to write, but still somehow understand." - Anonymous JIT Implementation User_